-The EC325PSU contains a power converter that powers the leisure equipment when the mains supply is connected.
-This module supplies 13.5v DC to the leisure equipment up to a maximum of 25 Amps (325 Watts).

-The power converter also supplies power to the intelligent battery charger, therefore the available power is distributed between the leisure load and the charger, with the leisure load taking priority as per the following example:
+The battery charger / power converter also provides power to the leisure equipment when the mains supply is connected.
+This module supplies DC to the leisure equipment up to a maximum of 25 Amps (300 Watts), therefore the available power is distributed between the leisure load and the battery, with the leisure load taking priority as per the following example:

 Leisure load Available power for battery charger

+5A 20A

 10A 15A

 15A 10A

 20A 5A

-25A 0A

-3.5 Solar Panel Converter
+3.3 Solar Panel Converter

-The EC325PSU incorporates a built-in dual channel Solar Regulator that allows the direct connection of a 20 to 100W solar panel without the need for additional components.
-The dual regulator charges both the vehicle and leisure batteries simultaneously and connects to the PSU via a dedicated connector on the base of the unit (see section 6.2 for details).
+The EC328PSU incorporates a built-in dual channel Solar Regulator that allows the direct connection of a 20 to 120W solar panel without the need for additional components.
+The dual regulator charges both the vehicle and leisure batteries simultaneously and connects to the PSU via a dedicated connector on the base of the unit (see section 6.5 for connector details).

-A connection harness is available from your dealer, the part number is 59065-07.
+A connection harness is available from your dealer or the Sargent web site.

-3. 6 Fuses
+3.4 Fuses

 WARNING: When replacing fuses always replace a fuse with the correct value.
-NEVER replace with a higher value / rating as this could damage the wiring harness.
+NEVER replace with a higher value/rating as this could damage the wiring harness.
 If a replacement fuse 'blows' do not keep replacing the fuse as you could damage the wiring harness.
 Please investigate the fault and contact your dealer.

-The following table shows the fuse allocation for the 12 fuses fitted to the EC325PSU.
+The following table shows the fuse allocation for the 12 fuses fitted to the EC328PSU.